ConcourseOpen/DeFi-Pulse-Adapters/README.md

 In the case of the `_template' adapter, we're just using some hard coded values as token balances to illustrate a minimal implementation.

 For consistency, we treat balances associated with token addresses as raw/wei values (before decimal conversion) and balances associated with token symbols as decimal converted values.
-Due to the methods most commonly available in core contracts for most projects already on Defi Pulse (and a lack of broad standardization), we've found the most effective solution is for project adapters to work internally with token addresses; symbol conversions are done automatically after the adapter runs;
+Due to the methods most commonly available in core contracts for most projects (and a lack of broad standardization), we've found the most effective solution is for project adapters to work internally with token addresses; symbol conversions are done automatically after the adapter runs;

 The important thing is that the adapter is expected to output an object with token addresses and raw non-decimal converted balances.
 For the `_template` adapter, the output looks like this: